tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 be quite large.
 If all the messages in a large flight are sent at once, this can result in network congestion.
 A better strategy is to send out only part of the flight, sending more when messages are acknowledged.
-DTLS offers a number of mechanisms for minimizing the size of the certificate message, including the cached information extension {{?RFC7924}} and certificate compression {{?RFC8879}}.
+Several extensions have been standardized to reduce the size of the certificate message, for example the cached information extension {{?RFC7924}}, certificate compression {{?RFC8879}} and {{?RFC6066}}, which defines the "client_certificate_url" extension allowing DTLS clients to send a sequence of Uniform Resource Locators (URLs) instead of the client certificate.

 ### State machine duplication for post-handshake messages {#state-machine-duplication}